 In the winter, your ficus plant almost always will need to be brought indoors.
 The best location will be on a windowsill that faces the south – through a window with eastern or western exposure will also work.
 Your focus needs at least four to six hours of sunlight each day.

 Be sure to water your willow leaf ficus each time the soil appears dry.
 Try to avoid letting the soil dry out completely.
 Water until it begins to trickle out of the drainage holes at the bottom of your planting container.

 You may also want to provide some extra humidity for your plant, something that is especially important during the drier winter months.
 Consider placing your plant on a shallow tray filled with a layer of gravel.
 Pour water over the gravel.
 This will supplement the extra moisture your tree needs.

-If you want your willow leaf ficus to remain healthy, you will also need to fertilize on a regular basis.
+If you want your indoor bonsai to remain healthy, you will also need to fertilize on a regular basis.
 You can use any balanced liquid fertilizer, but you will want to dilute it to half strength.

 Potting and Repotting

 You will need to periodically repot your willow leaf ficus, typically when the root system has filled the pot (generally this is about once every two to three years).
 This will allow you to provide your tree with fresh soil and will also encourage the roots of the tree to grow in a more compact fashion.
 The best time to report is in the summer.